fishnal/aws-notes/database-fundamentals/1 - ddb.md

 # DynamoDB (DDB)

+- TODO Given a GSI that has primary and range key, is the range key required when inserting/updating a record into the table
+- TODO Given an LSI, is the range key required when inserting/updating a record into the table?

 Services for NoSQL databases/key-value stores
 - Look up data via primary key or through indexes
 - High performance, single-digit ms latency